peter-rong/dynamic_PCST/README.md

 # Usage:

-python3 main.py
+python3 main.py filename.txt
-And will then be prompted to enter the text file.
+"filename.txt" is the input text file that contains information about the Medial Axis.

 # Output: